 – Baltasar Gracian

-When you’re irritated, it’s easy to forget a simple solution like counting to ten.
-When you’re in a situation where your response is required, take a moment to count to ten before answering.
+This is a very simple tip on how to be calm and composed when you encounter someone annoying.
+When you’re feeling annoyed, it’s easy to forget a simple solution like counting to ten.
+When you’re in a situation where you need to respond, take a moment to count to ten before answering.

-By focusing your energy on counting, you diffuse some of the anxious energy that comes with being irritated.
+By focusing your energy on counting, you diffuse some of the anxious energy that comes with the irritation feeling.
 Best of all, the other person doesn’t need to know that you’re counting!

 This may not help you with the emotional side of dealing with irritation, but it can help you with the overwhelming physical effects of frustration.
 It is easier to keep your cool inward when you’ve taken control of the physical symptoms of stress.